springload/draftail/docs/user-guide/README.md

 ### Copy-pasting content in the editor

-When pasting content into a Draftail editor, the editor will remove all formatting that’s not allowed.
-This depends on how the editor is set up of course – it can remove all formatting:
+When pasting content into a Draftail editor, the editor will only keep the formatting that is enabled.
+This depends on how the editor is set up of course – here are two examples.
+It can remove all formatting:

 ![Editor screenshot with a demo of copy-pasting from Word, removing all formatting](/docs/user-guide/copy-paste-filter.gif)

-Or it can keep preserve what’s enabled in the editor (bold and italic here).
+It can preserve what’s enabled in the editor (bold and italic here).

 ![Editor screenshot with a demo of copy-pasting from Word, preserving italics and bold](/docs/user-guide/copy-paste-preserve.gif)